mcfoxlegacy/visual_condition_builder/README.md

 not_true | Opposite :true  | no_value: true, multiple: false
 false | where a field is false | no_value: true, multiple: false not_false | Opposite :false  | no_value: true, multiple: false
-present | where a field is present (not null and not a blank string) | no_value: true, multiple: false blank | Opposite :present | no_value: true, multiple: false null | where a field is null | no_value: true, multiple: false not_null | Opposite :null  | no_value: true, multiple: false
+present | where a field is present | no_value: true, multiple: false not_present | where a field is not present | no_value: true, multiple: false blank | where a field is blank | no_value: true, multiple: false null | where a field is null | no_value: true, multiple: false not_null | Opposite :null  | no_value: true, multiple: false